Creativity Portal Playground!

 • Paper towels or rags to blot the water from your brush and clean up any spills

-How to Fabulously Paint:
+How to Paint Fabulously:

 Put on your paint shirt and cover the table with newspaper.
 Gather your supplies and set up a nice place to work.
 Get a brush wet, and start making some new colors on your palette.
 The possibilities are endless.
 Enjoy cool combinations of green and blue hues.
 Mix them with purples, violets, and greys.
 To heat things up a little, mix warm colors like cinnamon spice, scarlet, and autumn gold using red, orange and yellow.
 Black, brown, and purple can all be used to make a color darker.
 To lighten a color, add white or water it down a little, squeezing a few drops from a clean brush.